BerryGate/Game_with_NEAT/README.md

 # Game_with_NEAT
 This program performs Extended Essay allocation for any schools following the IB curriculum.
-It is a desktop